Brosseau’s leadoff HR sparks Rays in 8-2 rout of Red Sox

 TRAINER’S ROOM

-Rays: Kittredge was being evaluated and is day-to-day. … LHP Brendan McKay (undisclosed) was shut down for seven to 10 days due to shoulder irritation that dates back to last season.
-McKay was building up for a return when he began experiencing tightness. … RHP Yonny Chirinos (right triceps inflammation) played catch Tuesday and feels “really, really good,” manager Kevin Cash said.
+Rays: Kittredge will be evaluated Wednesday and is day-to-day. … LHP Brendan McKay (undisclosed) was shut down for seven to 10 days due to shoulder irritation that dates back to last season.
+McKay was building up for a return when he began experiencing tightness. … RHP Yonny Chirinos (right triceps inflammation) played catch Tuesday and feels “really, really good,” manager Cash said.
 Chirinos is on track to throw a bullpen session in the coming days.

 Red Sox: 3B Rafael Devers (left ankle) was not in the lineup for a second straight game.
 Devers hit in the cage, fielded ground balls and did some running Tuesday.
-“He’s doing way better,” manager Ron Roenicke said. … 1B Mitch Moreland returned after tweaking his left knee Sunday against Toronto. … LHP Josh Taylor (undisclosed) could return in a week while LHP Darwinzon Hernandez (undisclosed) is slightly behind his timetable.
+“He’s doing way better,” Roenicke said. … 1B Mitch Moreland returned after tweaking his left knee Sunday against Toronto. … LHP Josh Taylor (undisclosed) could return in a week while LHP Darwinzon Hernandez (undisclosed) is slightly behind his timetable.

 UP NEXT